 The first goal was to rebuild and re-open the main road to Kaikoura, State Highway 1.
 The New Zealand government worked closely with the Kaikoura community initially, to provide alternate routes for provisions and support.
 While rebuilding the main road, the government also worked closely with residents and businesses to protect the interests of both the people and the wildlife.
 When sea walls were built, wildlife specialists were consulted to ensure the most natural environment was maintained.
 When seals needed to be relocated, all government employees were trained in the correct way to collect and move seals.
 Local businesses worked with conservation groups to survey previous colony sites and assess new sites created by the upshift from the earthquake.

 Not everything has been smooth sailing.
 Following the earthquake, the National Water and Atmospheric Research Group (NIWA) maintained close monitoring of the Kaikoura Canyon system, a submarine canyon located southwest of the Kaikoura peninsula.
-The earthquake devastated the Canyon, effectively smothering the seafloor and the abundant ecosystem providing for the marine wildlife.
+The earthquake devastated the Canyon, effectively smothering the seafloor and the abundant ecosystem providing for marine wildlife.
 After careful consultation with local fisheries, conservation groups, and tour operators, the New Zealand government implemented strong fishing restrictions, still in place to this day.
 It was a decision the community supported, and it has been almost unanimously complied with because everyone agrees that protecting the marine ecosystem is important.
 The restrictions have paid off.
 Recent surveys by the NIWA have shown recovery along the seabed.

 Is Kaikoura Open For Tourists?

 Two years after the earthquake, Kaikoura is once again a hub of marine life and tourists.
 The combined efforts of tourism operators, conservation groups, government departments, and locals have led to growth in both the business and community spirit.
 The ‘observe and learn’ approach has benefited the town as they watch the animals adjust to changes in their habitats.
-The importance of the environment and the community is as much a part of the tourism package as the customers and their stories.
+The importance of the environment and the community is as much a part of the tour package as the customers and their stories.
 Local operators know this; ‘responsible travel’ has now become an integral part of every tourist experience offered.

 Magical marine encounters are still possible in Kaikoura, especially the opportunity to swim with dusky dolphins and sleek seals.
 Seeing these magnificent creatures in their natural environments is breathtaking.
 It is a rare chance to interact and share the same space with them.
 This intimate experience fosters a sense of responsibility to protect and aid in the recovery of the whole region.
 When joining the playful dolphins in the water it seems we are as much entertainment for them as they are to us.
 Perhaps they are studying our recovery from the earthquake too.